 If you transfer people in, their family members have to adjust to a new culture, too.
 New schools, new doctors, new everything — in a language and culture they are unfamiliar with.
 Any successful global expansion will involve support for the whole family.

 When Novartis transfers people to their headquarters in Basel, Switzerland, they often provide relocation services that include language training for the trailing spouse and suggestions of expat groups to join.

 If you expect people to stay in the office for lunch instead of going home for the big family meal, as is their custom, this will affect work flow and/or morale.
 Or if you want to hire based on qualifications in a country that generally uses nepotism, you'll face conflicts.

 The most important task HR leadership has during global expansion is to learn as much about the country and culture as possible before beginning the hiring process.
-This way, you'll be prepared for whatever comes up and sure to get the right people in the right roles.
+This way, you'll be prepared for any instances of cultural barriers with global expansion, allowing you to get the right people in the right roles.

 Subscribe to SPARK updatesSign up